 Our lighting has actually already been shipped.
 We’ve partnered with Capitol Lighting to provide our lights.
 Over the island, we are using two large cage pendants.
 They are the Townsend 24 Inch Cage Pendant by Savoy House.
 They are each 24″ x 36.5″.

 On the far left and right side of the wall where the hood is at, there will be open shelving.
 Above each group of shelves, there will be one wall sconce.
-We chose the Morland Wall Sconce by Savoy House.
+We chose the Glenn Wall Sconce by Savoy House.

 A while back we stumbled across this kitchen by Jami Lancaster and fell in love with the plaster range hood, and since I’ve seen some other really cool looking plater hoods.
 So we’ve decided to do one in the new kitchen.
 I love the look and the fact that it will add a bit of texture.

 I love the look of marble and the durability of Quartz.
 So we’ve decided to go with a marble look quartz.
 This will give us the best of both worlds.
 On the island, we’ll be doing a waterfall, which will add an additional modern element.